The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 Remember Youmu's theme?
 It's called "Hiroari Shoots a Strange Bird ~ Till when?" and is based off of a Japanese epic.
 That strange bird was a nue, a shapeshifter.
 Cue Nue Houjuu later appearing.

 beatmania IIDX 6th Style (2001) has a song called "Take It Easy" by an artist named Aya.
 Fast forward to later in the decade, and we have a Touhou character named Aya and the memetic catchphrase "Take it easy!"
+Even more hilariously, this was also before the big BEMANI crossover event with Touhou arrange artists.

-4 years before doing the "more cowbell" sketch for Saturday Night Live, Christopher Walken appeared in an FMV adventure game titled Ripper, which featured the Blue Oyster Cult song "Don't Fear The Reaper" as its theme music.
+4 years before doing the "more cowbell" sketch for Saturday Night Live, Christopher Walken appeared in an FMV adventure game titled Ripper, which featured the Blue Öyster Cult song "Don't Fear The Reaper" as its theme music.
 The bit with the cowbell even plays just as Walken's name appears on the opening credits.

 Making his rant even funnier, the context of the above quote is agentjr talking about what would happen if Khaled Al-Asad was part of the task force hunting him.
 A similar situation happens in Modern Warfare 2: TF 141 spends the greater part of the game hunting Makarov and being directed by Shepherd — and it is implied at the end that Shepherd and Makarov have been working together for the whole game.